 There are even scriptures where God speaks about an element of the home to help us understand a bigger concept:

-“You prepare a table before me You anoint my head with oil;,” (Psalm 23:5 NIV).
+“You prepare a table before me in the presence of my enemies.
+You anoint my head with oil; my cup overflows,” (Psalm 23:5 NIV).
 God sets the table for us.
 Home.

 “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me,” (Revelation 3:20 ESV).
 God stands outside and waits to be invited in.
 Home.